The theology company logo

 to be able to simultaneously process all the elements in a superposition, as does a classical computer sequentially.

-The fundamental premiss of the Church is that humanity and the universe as a whole are currently in a damaged condition because of the Original Sin recorded in the Book of Genesis.
+The fundamental premiss of the Church is that humanity and the Universe as a whole are currently in a damaged condition because of the Original Sin recorded in the Book of Genesis.

 Christianity revolved around the idea of a human sacrifice arranged by God to 'redeem' the world, that is to make satisfactory recompense to God for the original lese majeste.
 In particular, we are all held to be sinners only held in check by the paternal authority of a fatherly god acting through the Roman Catholic Hierarchy whose head the Pope claims an error free communication channel with God.